 Students will also take advantage of fun community activities such as weekend brunches, trips to the beach, and reflective immersions off-campus.

-In fall 2014students in the Service and Faith Learning Community will take UNIV 101 together, and each student will choose one of the following two courses:
+In fall 2016, students in the Service and Faith Learning Community will take UNIV 101 with their advisor, Ms. Katrina Weizer, as well as one core course.

 THEO 100 Introduction to Christian Theology